computationalmystic/project4-group6/overview.md

 - Specific UI page to display assignments provided
 - Query database/repository for class assignments and populate UI
 - Transition to upload page
--add an "open/close" attribute to assignments (determining whether you can submit something)
+- add an "open/close" attribute to assignments (determining whether you can submit something)

 4. Student can upload files

--Method to choose files
+- Method to choose files
 - Access course repository/database
 - Ability to transfer submitted files to said database
 - Define which file types are supported